kwkevinlin/WillitRain/README.md

 # WillitRain
 Chrome Extension that notify users of possible rain on the following day.
-Never forget an umbrella agian!
+Never forget an umbrella again!